Who is Impacted by the New IRS Guidance?

-Anyone making payments of U.S. reportable income will be interested in a listing of all new guidance posted by the Internal Revenue Service (IRS) in July 2019.
+Anyone making payments of U.S. reportable income will be interested in a listing of all new IRS guidance posted in July 2019.

 In July, the IRS published several important updates.
 We hope this quick listing of new items posted in July is helpful to you!
 Be sure to check the IRS site for other forms that your organization uses.